9 Best Ambient AI Medical Scribes 2026

 How much does an AI medical scribe cost?

-AI medical scribe pricing in 2026 ranges from free and low-cost self-serve tiers to enterprise procurement contracts.
+AI medical scribe pricing in 2026 ranges from free and low-cost self-serve tiers to enterprise contracting contracts.
 Glass Health offers a free Lite tier (no credit card required) with paid plans from $20-$200/month.
 Other vendors range from self-serve physician subscriptions to enterprise-only pricing that requires a sales process.
 See the broader AI medical scribe comparison.

 Is there a free AI scribe for doctors?

 Yes.
 Several AI scribes offer free access or trial-based entry.
 Glass Health Lite provides limited ambient scribing plus limited clinical decision support at no cost and with no credit card required.
-Among the options in this review, Glass Health’s free tier is one of the strongest for clinicians who want to evaluate both scribing and CDS in one place.
+Among the options in this review, Glass Health''s free tier is one of the strongest for clinicians who want to evaluate both scribing and CDS in one place.
 Sign up for Glass Health free.

 Are AI medical scribes HIPAA compliant?

 Major clinical AI scribes market healthcare-ready deployments, but compliance depth varies and should never be assumed from marketing alone.
 Key differences include BAA availability, security certifications, audio data retention policies, and model-training policies.
 Before deploying any AI scribe, verify that a BAA is available for your specific plan tier, confirm the data retention and deletion policy, and ask whether your clinical data is used for model training.
-Learn about Glass Health’s workflow and deployment model.
+Learn about Glass Health''s workflow and deployment model.

 Can AI scribes replace human medical scribes?